abstract-theory/django-ip-shield/README.rst

     a-given-url/?event=1

-In contrast, the following would not be counted as an event.
+In contrast, the following would NOT be counted as an event.

 .. code-block:: sh